 Medecipher helps hospitals navigate operational decision making.
 Medecipher was founded by former managers of an academic emergency department and industrial engineers: we understand patient flow, throughput, and the operational reality of managing an ED.
 Our flagship product is an early detection software and services platform for Emergency Department leaders that delivers a 4x short-term ROI by reducing flex staffing costs and recapturing walk-out volume.

-My CareLoop leverages mobile technology to connect health plan members with their closest family and friends to support them throughout their healthcare journey.
+Through the Pyx product, My CareLoop, Pyx Health leverages mobile technology to connect health plan members with their closest family and friends to support them throughout their healthcare journey.
 We harness the power of family and friends and chatbot technology to provide support that is informed, relevant, and non-clinical to encourage self-management and drive improved health outcomes for users.
 Pyx also generate real-time alerts when a patient is accessing emergency, urgent or crisis care.
 While other technology falls short as a substitute for human connections, our technology uses these combined forces (chatbot and family/friends) to engage and maximize the power of influencers in the members’ lives.

 Spry Health delivers on the promise of value-based care for people with chronic conditions.
 Spry Health has developed the clinical-grade Loop wearable that collects continuous vital signs and physiologic biomarkers.
 Using machine learning, Loop Analytics contextualizes the data and identifies early signs of deterioration before symptoms are noticeable.
 Clinicians are provided with information to provide targeted care to patients, resulting in improved outcomes and lower costs.